 Copepods and amphipods are microscopic crustaceans that form an essential link in the marine food chain.
 These tiny organisms are a natural part of the plankton food chain in the ocean (there are freshwater copepods, too).
-They graze on phytoplankton, bacteria, and in some cases, detritus.
+They graze on phytoplankton, rotifers (microscopic aquatic animals), and in some cases, detritus.
 They incorporate the protein and fatty acids from these food sources and concentrate it into a highly nutritious package for consumption by marine animals that then eat them.

 You can culture (or raise) your own amphipods to feed your aquarium fish, since they are an important food source required by some fish species to survive in the wild.
 Many of these fish will starve to death in an aquarium if they can't be weaned onto other, more convenient foods such as frozen mysis shrimp, brine shrimp, or another finely-chopped meaty fare such as krill.
 Some fish, such as the Mandarin/dragonette and seahorses, are found by most aquarists to be extremely difficult to get to eat anything other than amphipods/copepods.
 Amphipods are also the main food for many sandsifting and sleeper gobies.

 Before You Begin